aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-macro-configuration/_index.md

 using Aspose.BarCode.BarCodeRecognition;
 ```

-Now that you've prepared your development environment and imported the required namespaces, let's dive into configuring DataMatrix using Aspose.BarCode.
+## What is “generate DataMatrix barcode” with macro characters?

+A macro‑enabled DataMatrix barcode can carry additional information (such as a reference to another barcode) using special macro characters (Macro05, Macro06, etc.).
+This is useful in logistics and manufacturing where a single symbol may need to link to a larger data set.

+## Why use Aspose.BarCode to generate DataMatrix barcode?

+- **Full control** over size, error correction, and macro settings.
+- **Cross‑platform** support for .NET Framework, .NET Core, and .NET 5/6.
+- **Built‑in recognition** lets you validate the barcode instantly after creation.

+## Step‑by‑Step Guide

-## Step 1: Setting Up Your Project
+### Step 1: Setting Up Your Project

-Begin by creating a new .NET project in Visual Studio.
-You can choose a console application or any other type that suits your needs.
+Create a new Console Application (or any .NET project) in Visual Studio.
+Add a reference to the Aspose.BarCode DLLs that you obtained from the download.

-## Step 2: DataMatrix Macro Configuration
+### Step 2: DataMatrix Macro Configuration

-In this step, we'll focus on configuring DataMatrix barcodes with macro characters.
+The core of the tutorial – here we actually **generate DataMatrix barcode** with a macro character.

 ```csharp
 string path = "Your Directory Path";